BuzzCrafted/BuzzCrafted/README.md

 ###

 <h3 align = "left">
-🚀 About Me
+🚀 Here's a little about me
 </h3>

-- I'm a 2nd-year B. Tech.
-(ECE) student at the University Institute of Technology RGPV.
+- I'm a Sophomore, Pursuing my BS Degree in "Data Science & Applications" along with that I'm B.tech undergrad in "Electronics & Communication Engineering"
-- Passionate about Tech especially Space, Web Development, Data Science, ML and DevOps.
+- Passionate about Technologies especially in Software Development, Web Development, Data Science, ML and DevOps (Last but not the least, SPACE :)
 - Looking forward to connect, collaborate & create with other developers.
 - Learning more tools and technologies to enhance my tech stack & contribute to projects.
+- Currently learing About -> AWS

 ###